debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide_2.3/downlink-messages/operational-mode-configuration/readme.md

 # Operational mode configuration

-The operating mode can be remotely configured with a downlink LoRaWAN&trade; message built as follow:
+The operating mode can be remotely configured with a downlink LoRaWAN™ message built as follow:

 |  Byte 0 |  Byte 1  |  Byte 2   |
 |---------|---------|------------|